urbit/the-urbit-book/book/care-and-feeding.md

 >
 > 1. Manage a ship's memory and working environment.

 The main thing you have to worry about with a ship is memory.
+A new ship keeps a full event log from its original boot until its current state.
+While this means that if something breaks in your ship's current state you can “replay” the history of events to recover the current state, it also means that your hard drive can fill up with the history of past events.

+Events can be trimmed by establishing a checkpoint and removing events prior to that point.

+> ### What is an Event?
+>
+>

 memory usage on drive and in RAM